mkierzenka/SWDevProj/README.md

 * Figure out how to use port numbers

-* Demo test doesn't terminate with regular network
+* Test network from different machines